JoshetaSrinivasan/DistractedDrivingDetect/README.md

   1. MindWanderDataCollect.ino: Arduino code for Data Collection Module: reads breain data and prints onto serial
   2. EEGData_mindWander.py: Python script to save Arduino Serial contents into CSV file
   3. SampleData.csv: Sample csv file after data collection
-  4. DataCollectionModule_circuit.pdf: Circuit details for Data Collection Module
+  4. circuitElements.pdf: Circuit details for Data Collection Module

 # Contact
 You can contact me at josheta.srinivasan@gmail.com in the case of any questions or suggestions.